About Us & FAQs

 • Expert, helpful and friendly guides and office staff

 Our team has unsurpassed experience and our guides’ and office staff members’ aim is to ensure that every participant has a thoroughly enjoyable and rewarding tour.

 • Very low group size limits

-Birdquest tour limits typically range from only 6-8 (occasionally more, as appropriate for the birding conditions).
+Birdquest group size limits are typically only 6-7 (occasionally more, as appropriate for the birding conditions).
 A direct result of our small group philosophy is a superior birding experience.

 • Superlative trip materials